jordeguevara/Testing/README.md

 ### Types of Testing
-System Integration - e2e Test
+System Integration - end to end test of the architecture

-Intergnal integration test - tests the behavior of several functions interacting together
+Intergnal integration test - <i> tests the behavior of several functions interacting together </i>

-Unit test: automated tests that ensure that a section of an application meets its design and behaves as intended
+Unit test - <i> automated tests that ensure that a section of an application meets its design and behaves as intended <i>

 * business logic
 * calander math